What to expect during treatment

 Get prepared: Get a good night’s sleep, hydrate, and eat a healthy, light meal before treatment.
 Make sure to ask your healthcare provider for their advice.

 Dress down: Everyone has their go-to outfit that makes them feel snug and safe.
 Whether it’s a sweater with sweatpants or leggings, or an old hoodie, designate your comfy outfit ahead of time so you can just grab and go.

 Buddy up: Ask a friend or loved one to accompany you to your appointment for support.
 You’ll need a ride home from treatment, so they can also serve as your driver.

-Pack a toolkit: Pack a toolkit: Pack a bag with plenty of distractions: books, magazines, music, games, and entertainment on your laptop, tablet, or phone.
+Pack a toolkit: Pack a bag with plenty of distractions: books, magazines, music, games, and entertainment on your laptop, tablet, or phone.
 While you’re distracted, it’s also important to keep comfy—a travel-size pillow and extra sweater or blanket can help you stay both cozy and warm.

 If your doctor says it's okay, bring beverages, light snacks, and candy or mints.
 This can help you stay hydrated, keep your energy up, and combat any dry mouth or nausea that treatment might cause.
 Treatment may also cause cracked lips, so consider packing lip balm in your bag as well.

 Take a minute: First things first, take a deep breath.